Pat Coombs: Personal life

 Coombs never married or had children.
 She said that twice she came close to marrying, but was not sure enough to proceed.
 She once remarked: "I've never been wildly ambitious; I think if I'd been married, my career would have gone out of the window."

 Illness and death

 Coombs was diagnosed with osteoporosis in 1995, and became an active campaigner for the National Osteoporosis Society.
 Her Christmas appeal letter raised £100,000 for the charity's research.

-She had just completed a role for Radio 4 alongside Roy Hudd and June Whitfield in Like They've Never Been Gone when she died on 25 May 2002, aged 75, from emphysema in Denville Hall actors' home, a west London nursing home to which she had moved to be close to her friend Peggy Mount, who had died six months earlier.
+She had just completed a role for BBC Radio 4 alongside Roy Hudd and June Whitfield in Like They've Never Been Gone when she died on 25 May 2002, aged 75, from emphysema in Denville Hall actors' home, a west London nursing home to which she had moved to be close to her friend Peggy Mount, who had died six months earlier.